huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 We can start with:

 - A walkthrough and documentation.
-- A plan that separates â€œkeep,â€ â€œdonate,â€ â€œsell,â€ and â€œdiscard.â€
+- A plan that separates "keep," "donate," "sell," and "discard."
 - Gentle pacing that respects family needs, especially around grief or senior moves.

 You stay in control of what happens to belongings.